 Greg Mawer is an experienced taxation advisor with extensive experience in public practice, commerce and academia.
 He is currently the Director of Mawer Consulting (a firm that provides a range of successful businesses with business coaching, accounting and taxation services and advice) and a sessional lecturer with Curtin University’s School of Accounting.

-Greg has highlighted three essential skills that undergrads will need to successfully enter the workforce:
+Greg has highlighted three essential skills that accounting grads will need to successfully enter the workforce:

 There are many ways in which you can set yourself apart from the other accounting graduates.
 Choosing the right units during your study, as well as learning other non-academic skills, are critical factors to give your career a kickstart.
 Here are three of the most important skills that you need prior to graduating to be a highly employable accounting graduate: